 To be honest, benchmarking NPS is a complicated process.
 To prove that let’s look at the Verizon NPS score, which is 10.
-Taking in consideration that the maximum score you can get is 100 (which no company ever did by the way), you might think that it is pretty low.
+Taking into consideration that the maximum score you can get is 100 (which no company ever did by the way), you might think that it is pretty low.

-As a matter of fact Verizon has one of the best scores in the ISP industry.
+As a matter of fact, Verizon has one of the best scores in the ISP industry.
 United with an NPS score of 10, on the other hand, ranks as one of the worst companies in the Airlines.
 While both of these companies have a somewhat similar score, their performance among their peers differs considerably.

 General NPS benchmarks

 Generally speaking, a Net Promoter Score that is below 0 would be an indication that your business has a lot of work to do to improve its customer satisfaction levels.

 If your NPS is higher than 50 that would indicate that your company is doing great and has far more happy customers than unhappy ones.

 NPS of 75 or more means your customer love you and your company is generating a lot of positive word-of-mouth from their referrals.
 The higher your NPS is, the more likely it is that your customer referrals will convert into new leads and more revenue for your company.

 But all of the data above is very relative, truth be told, there are markets that never get an NPS higher than 20.
 And if you are one of them, there are several steps you need to go through to compare your scores against competitors.